Hou Yifan: Notable games

+At the 2017 Biel Chess Festival, Hou as Black beat GM Rafael Vaganian after a kingside combination beginning with 20...Bxg2, described in The Spectator as "the start of a brilliant combination".

 Views

 Male–female skill gap at the top-level

-Hou claimed that there are many reasons for the lack of female contenders at the chess top-level.
+Hou claimed that there are many reasons for the lack of female contenders at the chess top level.
 She says there is a physical aspect to long chess games that might advantage men, and that men generally work harder at chess than women growing up.
 She uses Chinese girls as an example and points out that most prefer a balanced life, prioritizing things such as university and family life at the cost of working on chess.
-But she claims there also are external factors: girls playing chess growing up are only encouraged to compete for the girl's title, which might lower their motivation.
+But she claims there also are external factors: girls playing chess growing up are only encouraged to compete for the girls' title, which might lower their motivation.